jmiskovic/chui/README.md

 end
 ```

+UI elements are controlled with left & right VR controller, the index fingertips if hands are
+tracked, or with the mouse.
+UI elements are operated with the right mouse button (because the LÖVR
-The UI can also run in desktop VR simulator with mouse control.
-In simulator the left mouse button still rotates camera and the right button operates UI elements.
+VR simulator uses the left mouse button to rotate the camera).

 ### Layout